Filip-Peev/php-api-mysql/README.md

 <br><br>

-Query for creating the database and add two entries:
+The following query will create the database, table, and add two example entries:
 ```sh
 CREATE DATABASE api_example;